dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Draw a shadow

-Graphical objects drawn on an `ICanvas` can have a shadow applied using the `SetShadow` method, which takes the following arguments:
+Graphical objects drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> can have a shadow applied using the `SetShadow` method, which takes the following arguments:

 - `offset`, of type `SizeF`, specifies an offset for the shadow, which represents the position of a light source that creates the shadow.
 - `blur`, of type `float`, represents the amount of blur to apply to the shadow.